Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Derivation of Graph fusion operator in EGO Fusion

-We begin by applying learnable weights, denoted as $\va$ and $\vb$, to two graph power expansions $\tG_{(a)}$ and $\tG_{(b)}$.
-These vectors learn to select graph powers for the fusion of two graphs.
+We begin by applying learnable weights, denoted as $\va$ and $\vb$, to two iterative graph relationship updates $\tG_{(a)}$ and $\tG_{(b)}$.
+These vectors learn to select graph relationship updates for the fusion of two graphs.
 The process can be expressed as follows:

 In this formulation, $\otimes$ represents the outer product, $\odot$ denotes element-wise multiplication, and $\circledcirc$ is an operation we define that functions similarly to the outer product but uses element-wise multiplication for the fusion process.